oliora/bitmask/README.md

 ## How to build and run tests

-It's easy: you only need to install CMake 3.1 or above.
+It's easy: you only need to install CMake 3.1 and download the library sources.

 ```
 cd <bitmask_dir>